Tag: charitable contributions

 • Steve Wisinski, CPA, MAFF

-According to the IRS, a charitable organization that receives virtual currency (such as Bitcoin) should treat the donation as a noncash contribution.
-Such contributions must be reported on a Form 990-series annual return and its associated Schedule M, if applicable....
+According to the IRS, when a charitable organization receives virtual currency, such as Bitcoin, it should classify the donation as a noncash contribution.
+These contributions need to be reported on a Form 990-series annual return along with Schedule M, if...

 Guest Author Joseph J. Lezotte, CFP®, AIF®: Is a qualified charitable distribution right for you?